timbotimbo/flutter_embed_unity/flutter_embed_unity/README.md

 ## Export your Unity project

 To embed Unity into your Flutter app, you need to export your Unity project into a form which we can integrate into the native `android` and / or `ios` part of your Flutter project.
-The `EmbedUnity` assets you have added to your Unity project includes scripts to make this easy, and an Editor menu item to launch them, so you should see an option called `Flutter embed` in the Unity toobar.
+The `EmbedUnity` assets you have added to your Unity project includes scripts to make this easy, and an Editor menu item to launch them, so you should see an option called `Flutter embed` in the Unity toolbar.

 - First, create the folder to export your Unity project to.
 This MUST be either:
   - `<your flutter project>/android/unityLibrary` for Android or